So You Want to Make a Print

 You can also use your existing photo software to make prints (with a bit of manual effort).
 I'll provide a couple of examples:

-Adobe Photoshop (Elements or CS)
+Adobe Photoshop (Elements, CS or CC)

 - Load a COPY of your image into Photoshop